 - Aluminum Chassis

-Use coupon code “THISHOSTINGROCKS” at checkout and get £5 off.
-So the total would be £688
+Use coupon code “THISHOSTINGROCKS” at checkout to get a discount.
+Limited-time only.

 Jupiter hardware specs